gdsfactory/gdsfactory/README.md

     - Run Circuit simulations from the Component netlist (Sparameters, Spice ...)
     - Build Component models and study Design For Manufacturing.
   - Create DRC rule decks in Klayout.
-  - Make sure complex layouts match their design intent (Layout Versus Schematic).
+  - Ensure complex layouts match their design intent (Layout Versus Schematic).
 - Validate
-  - Make sure that as you define the layout you define the test sequence, so when the chips come back you already know how to test them.
+  - Define layout and test sequence simultaneously, so when the chips come back you already know how to test them.
   - Model extraction: extract the important parameters for each component.
   - Build a data pipeline from raw data, to structured data and dashboards for monitoring your chip performance.